Knowledge Distillation for Human Action Anticipation: Future Knowledge Distillation

 \subsection{Framework overview}

 Suppose the desired anticipation lead time is $\tau$, our goal is to train an anticipation network $\mA$ to map from the input video segment at time $t - \tau$ (denoted $\x_{t-\tau}$) to the human action label $y_{t}$ at time $t$.
 That is to train $\mA$ so that $\mA(\x_{t-\tau}) = y_{t}$.
-We assume there is a recognition network $\mR$ to recognize the action class of an observed video clip, i.e., predicting $y_{t}$ from $\x_{t}$.
-In general, the output $\mR(\x_{t})$ is only an approximate for $y_{t}$, but our framework does not require a perfect recognition network.
-It only assumes that the recognition network is better at predicting $y_t$ than the anticipation network.
+We assume there is a recognition network $\mR$ to recognize the action class of an observed video clip, predicting $y_{t}$ from $\x_{t}$.

 [0]{\bar{\mA}} [0]{\bar{\mR}}